Charley Pride: Personal life

 Pride met his wife Rozene while playing baseball in Memphis, Tennessee.
 They married in 1956 while Pride was on Christmas leave from Army basic training.
 The couple had two sons, Kraig and Dion, and a daughter, Angela.
 They also had five grandchildren and two great-grandchildren.
 They resided in Dallas.

 In the late 1970s, Pride had an extramarital affair with an unmarried Dallas flight attendant, and in 1979, she gave birth to a son, Tyler.
 In 1990, the woman sued Pride for child support, and Pride responded by contesting the boy's paternity.
 In 1992, after a DNA paternity test demonstrated that Pride was in fact the child's father, a Texas court ordered Pride to pay child support until Tyler's 18th birthday, and further ordered that the boy's surname be changed to Pride.

 Pride had a tumor removed from his right vocal cord in 1997 at the University of Arkansas for Medical Sciences.
 He returned to the site in February 2009 for a routine checkup and surprised the Arkansas Senate with an unplanned performance of five songs.
 He was joined by Governor Mike Beebe during the show.

 Pride was a fan and part owner of the Texas Rangers.
 He also performed the national anthem at some of the Rangers' games.
-He was also a Dallas Cowboys fan and created their theme song "We're the Cowboys" in 1979.
+He was also a Dallas Cowboys fan and created its theme song "We're the Cowboys" in 1979.

-Pride is a distant relative of blues guitarist and singer Christone "Kingfish" Ingram.
+Pride was a distant relative of blues guitarist and singer Christone "Kingfish" Ingram.